“Command-line Computing” Exercise

 After typing each of the commands below, press “enter” to execute it.

-Optionally clear previous terminal output at any time by pressing “command + k”, or by typing clear
+NOTE: You can optionally clear previous terminal output at any time by pressing “command + k” (Mac), or by typing

 Current User